garitvortex/garitvortex.github.io/_posts/2024-30-03-file-run1-picoCTF.markdown

 > picoCTF{****6Y0Ur_F1r57_F***9*********}

-which looks like a flag format from picoCTF, let's try to submit the flag, and *voila*, you just solve the challange
+which looks like a flag format from picoCTF, let's try to submit the flag, and *voila!*, you just solve the challange